RoboJackets/software-training-old/assignments/week_2/exercise_2_3/exercise_2_3.md

 ### Tips

 There is a function implemented called [std::pow()](https://en.cppreference.com/w/cpp/numeric/math/pow).
-This will make it easier to arbitrary powers.
+This will make it easier to compute arbitrary powers.

 Here are the headers from the solution code